Swiss-Style Baked Potatoes with Cheese and Bacon

 1. Step 1:

-How to bake potatoes with bacon in the oven?
-To cook delicious Swiss potatoes, prepare the necessary ingredients.
-Pick the tubers small, of the same size, so that they are evenly and at the same time baked.
+How do you bake potatoes with bacon in the oven?
+To make these delicious Swiss-style potatoes, gather your ingredients.
+Choose small potatoes of the same size so they cook through evenly and all at once.
 You can use olive or sunflower oil.

 2. Step 2: